mpcsh/wobsite/src/blog/a-gentle-intro-to-plt.md

 Let's run through some parsing examples:

-- `pred 0)` should raise a parse error, as the program is missing an opening left parenthesis.
+- `pred 0)` should scan to `[Pred, Zero, RParen]`, which should then raise a parse error, as the program is missing an opening left parenthesis.
 - `(succ (succ 0))` should scan to `[LParen, Succ, LParen, Succ, Zero, RParen, RParen]`, which should parse to `Succ (Succ Zero)`.
 - `(if true then 0 else false)` should scan to `[LParen, If, True, Then, Zero, Else, False]`, which